ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 this assignment, the grade for an engineering effort will have these parts:

-- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: The submitted Python program must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
-The technical writing must pass all of GatorGrader's checks about, for instance, the length of its output and its use of the required Markdown language features for technical writing.
+- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: The submitted program source code must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
+The technical writing must pass all of GatorGrader's checks about, for instance, its use of the required Markdown language features for technical writing.
 For this component of the grade for an engineering effort, the project will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that automatically pass inside of a GitHub Actions build.

 - **Technical Writing Mastery of Either :fontawesome-solid-check: or :fontawesome-solid-times:**: The responses to the technical writing questions